 Like many Italian foods, all prosciutto does not taste the same, thanks to regional biodiversity and culinary customs.
 Prosciutto di Parma is a specific variety of cured pork made according to certain traditions.

-In Parma, a town in the heart of Emilia-Romagna, making prosciutto is part of an age-old tradition passed on from generation to generation.
-In fact, Prosciutto di Parma dates back thousands of years to Roman times, when, in 100 BCE, Cato the “Censor” first mentioned the extraordinary taste of the air-cured ham made around the town of Parma, Italy.
+In the province of Parma, a town in the heart of Emilia-Romagna, making prosciutto is part of an age-old tradition passed on from generation to generation.
+In fact, Prosciutto di Parma dates back thousands of years to Roman times, when, in 100 BCE, Cato the “Censor” first mentioned the extraordinary taste of the air-cured ham made around the province of Parma, Italy.
 In order to make their prized meat last longer, villagers would hang it up to dry, covering it in salt and oil to prevent spoilage.

 HOW IS PROSCIUTTO DI PARMA MADE?